 The housing through N2 is mostly interwar.
 The 1930s semi-detached estates either side of the High Road are the dominant pattern, long unbroken rows of bay-window fronts with original wooden doors.
 Closer to the station there are mansion blocks, larger purpose-built flats from the same period, and Fortis Green carries Edwardian terraces in genuinely solid condition.
 The Phoenix Cinema sits at the heart of the High Road, with the residential streets running off in both directions.
 The lock setups reflect the period stock, mortice and night-latch combinations on the older houses, UPVC and composite replacement doors on around a third of the suburban semis by my rough count.

 The most frequent jobs I get to N2 are 1930s mortice services on the original wooden front doors, where the bolt has dropped slightly out of alignment with the keep and the homeowner is forcing the key.
 Adjusting the keep and re-lubricating the case usually solves it for years.
-On the UPVC stock the multipoint gearbox failures dominate, doors fitted in the late 90s now squarely in mechanical-failure territory.
+Snapped keys in worn night latches are the next most common call, the spring weakens after decades of use and the customer pushes harder to compensate, eventually the key shears at the shoulder and needs pulling out with a spiral extractor.
 Family-house cylinder upgrades are the third common job, parents wanting a 3 star anti-snap on a composite back door after a neighbour was targeted, or after reading about how quickly a snap attack actually works.